Setting up SSH key-based access to Apocrita¶

 example below assumes the key will be saved to

 # Generate public/private key-pair (with a 4096-bit RSA key length for Apocrita) $ ssh-keygen -b 4096 -t rsa Generating public/private rsa key pair.
 Enter file in which to save the key (/home/USERNAME/.ssh/id_rsa): [enter full path here] Enter passphrase (empty for no passphrase): [enter your passphrase] Enter same passphrase again: [enter same passphrase] Your identification has been saved in /home/USERNAME/.ssh/id_rsa.
-Your public key has been saved in /home/USERNAME/.ssh/id_rsa.pub. # You can now login with your private key, replacing USERNAME with your # Apocrita user name $ ssh USERNAME@login.hpc.qmul.ac.uk
+Your public key has been saved in /home/USERNAME/.ssh/id_rsa.pub. # Now you need to submit your public key (id_rsa.pub) and after confirmation # you can login with your private key, replacing USERNAME with your # Apocrita user name $ ssh -i ~/.ssh/id_rsa USERNAME@login.hpc.qmul.ac.uk

 To copy your initial key to Apocrita you must request it to be uploaded by us.
 This can be done via this form.
 Once the key has been verified and copied into place you will receive a confirmation email.
 At this point you will be able to log into Apocrita using one of the methods described here.